ArturVazniak/JobScheduler/README.md

-The system is designed to schedule and execute jobs of different types asynchronously
+The system is designed to schedule and execute jobs of different types asynchronously (java 20)

 System has the following functionality: